Now Entering the Summer of B2B Marketplaces

 In 2017, Roland Berger declared in The Spring of B2B Marketplaces, “The development of B2B marketplaces is seeing clear positive momentum as many market players are launching or plan to launch new ventures… a revolutionary wave of disruptive technology has arrived that will have an impact across all products and industries.”

-Coming into 2020, the evidence is clearer than ever.
-The marketplace model, previously the domain of online retail, has arrived in B2B, with manufacturers, distributors, wholesalers and group purchasing organizations all climbing aboard.
+The evidence shows that the marketplace model, previously limited to online retail, has now arrived in the B2B sector, with manufacturers, distributors, wholesalers, and group purchasing organizations adopting it.

 B2B marketplaces are growing fast – but not fast enough